CESAR: Using Complex Event Processing for Low-threshold and Non-intrusive Sleep Apnea Monitoring at Home

 Obstructive sleep apnea (OSA) is a common but severely under-diagnosed sleep disorder that affects the natural breathing cycle during sleep with the periods of reduced respiration or no airflow at all.
 It is our long-term goal to increase the percentage of diagnosed OSA cases, reduce the time to diagnosis, and support long term monitoring of patients with user friendly and cost-efficient tools for sleep analysis at home.
 Core elements are mobile computing platforms (e.g., smartphones), consumer electronics sensors, and machine learning for OSA detection.

 Konstantinos developed a very interesting approach to train models without access to original data.
-The approach and results are captured in a paper "Learning from higher-layer Feature Visualization of Deep Networks - Possibilities and Limitations" (soon on arXiv).
+The approach and results are captured in a paper "Learning from higher-layer Feature Visualization of Deep Networks - Possibilities and Limitations" (available on arXiv.org arXiv:1903.02313).

 Fredrik Løberg published the results of his Master Thesis at the workshop HealthMedia at ACM Multimedia 2018 and presented his work at the workshop in Seoul.